hasanyanovk/Polynomial-calculation-app/README.md

 # Polynomial-calculation-app
-An application for operations on polynomials
+An application for operations on polynomials && digits with postfix form